jensburns/jensburns.github.io/_pages/copyediting.md

 - your intended message is communicated as clearly as possible
 - the text aligns with your style guide (if you have one)

-I can also be on the lookout for any fact errors, but you'd just need to let me know before the work starts.
+If you also need me to carry out any fact checking, just let me know before the work starts.

+### Reviewing translated content
 If your writing has been translated into English (by a linguist or via Google Translate or DeepL), and you want a second pair of eyes on it, I can help with that too.

-## Don’t have a style guide?
+### Don’t have a style guide?
 It's never a problem.
 I'll give you a style sheet, which outlines all the decisions I made as I was going through your text (like using 11:00 p.m. instead of 23:00, for example).

 Using a style sheet helps to make a piece of writing consistent.
 And you or your organisation can use it down the line if you ever wanted to create a style guide of your own.